nimaghoroubi/Lime_interview/README.md

 **LocalDB instance "lime" created with version 13.1.4001.0.
 LocalDB instance "lime" started.**

+If you did not get that, you need to install **Microsoft SQL Server**.

 DONE? good.

-ok, now open "Program.cs" and run the program, the API now initializes, connects to database, populates it, and launches 2 things.
+ok, now open "Program.cs" and run the program, the API now initializes, connects to database, populates it, and launches 2 things, a cmd window, and later a browser.
 First thing a cmd window which sais this :

 **"Migrating to DataBase, This can take a long time.
 Please wait."**